syncfusion-content/windowsforms-docs/WindowsForms/Grid/Virtual-Grids.md

 * HscrollBehavior - Specifies the behavior of the horizontal scroll bar.
-GridScrollbarMode enumeration provides the following options to control the scroll bar behavior: Automatic, AutoScroll, DetectIfShared, DisableAutoScroll, Disabled, Enabled, and Shared_._
+GridScrollbarMode enumeration provides the following options to control the scroll bar behavior: Automatic, AutoScroll, DetectIfShared, DisableAutoScroll, Disabled, Enabled, and Shared.

 The following code example can be used to set this property: